vectara/vectara-docs/www/docs/learn/data-privacy/data_encryption.md

 :::

 [Pro and Enterprise accounts](https://vectara.com/pricing/) <Config v="names.product"/>
-can use your own AWS KMS encryption key so that you have full control over how your data is encrypted.
+can use their own AWS KMS encryption key so that you have full control over how your data is encrypted.
 If you would like to do so, follow the instructions below.